thomasballinger/rlundo/readme.md

-I think the more elegant solution of dynamically locating the original readline with (`dlsym(RTLD_NEXT, "readline")`) won't work (I tried for a bit and then read that and decided to give up) so we assume some things about the location of readline.
+I think the more elegant solution of dynamically locating the original readline with (`dlsym(RTLD_NEXT, "readline")`) won't work (I tried for a bit and then read that and decided to give up) so we assume an exact location for the readline library.

 It's currently hardcoded to try to load readline from